Cost of Emulating a Small Quantum Annealing Problem in the Circuit-Model: Details of the IBM QC devices ibmq mumbai and ibm osaka .

+The calibration values of the real hardware devices used for the demonstrations can be found in the Github repository \cite{config_files}.
+For the simulator, we used the calibration values from \texttt{ibmq\_mumbai} version 1.4.5 \cite{mumbai_qiskit_mock_local}, which were also employed for the mock back end.

-In terms of simulating the physical hardware, the mock backends use the method \textit{.from\_backend()} \cite{mumbai_qiskit_mock} to construct a noise model from calibration data of the physical devices.
-The model includes: readout error, depolarizing error and thermal relaxation errors.
+In terms of simulating the physical hardware, the mock back ends use the method \textit{.from\_backend()} \cite{fake_noise} to construct a noise model from calibration data of the physical devices.
+The model includes: readout error, depolarizing error, and thermal relaxation errors.